 Arriving from the North

-Travel 101 South to exit 166 Union Valley Pkwy.(ignore the exit onto Betteravia) turn right onto E Union Valley Pkwy proceed to 2nd stop light, make a left on CA-1S/CA- 135S continue for about 3 miles than use the right two lanes to merge onto CA-1 towards Vandenberg, continuew about 6.5 miles to front gate entry to VAFB.
+Travel 101 South to exit 166 Union Valley Pkwy.(ignore the exit onto Betteravia) turn right onto E Union Valley Pkwy proceed to 2nd stop light, make a left on CA-1S/CA- 135S continue for about 3 miles than use the right two lanes to merge onto CA-1 towards Vandenberg, continuew about 6.5 miles to front gate entry to VSFB.

 Arriving from the South

 Take Hwy 101 North to Buellton.
 Turn onto Hwy 246 West towards Lompoc (about 17 miles).
 Just before reaching Lompoc, there will be a "round about" with a first exit onto Purisima Road (sign says Purisima Road and Vandenberg Village).
 Purisima Road will merge with Hwy 1 (just north of town).
-Follow Hwy 1 North past Vandenberg Village for about 5 miles to the VAFB Santa Maria Gate--main gate.
+Follow Hwy 1 North past Vandenberg Village for about 5 miles to the VSFB Santa Maria Gate--main gate.
 Don't take any other turn-offs, Hwy 1 will take you to the gate.

 Alternate Route for Arriving from the South